vircadia/vircadia-native-core/README.md

 ### What is this?

-Vircadia™ is an open source metaverse project seeking to incrementally bring about a truly free and open metaverse.
+Vircadia™ is an open source metaverse ecosystem that excels in mass human and agent (AI) based immersive worlds.

-* Mobile, desktop, and VR support
+* Mobile, desktop, and VR support through Web
-* Hundreds of users simultaneously
+* Hundreds of agents simultaneously
-* Full-body avatars
+* Full-body (Human or Agents)
 * Script with JavaScript & TypeScript (coming soon)
 * Visual scripting (coming soon)
 * Full world editor